Chocolate - Good or Bad for your health?

 Why might chocolate be good for us?
 How reliable is the evidence?
 Does it matter what kind of chocolate we eat?
 Can we become addicted?

 Chocolate (along with cocoa) is made from cacao beans – a rich source of flavanols and other antioxidants, as well as essential minerals and vitamins.
 So, in principle, there could be potential health benefits.
 Researchers found that an Indian people in Panama who consumed large amounts of cocoa had a low risk of heart disease.
 Whereas when they moved to other parts of the country and stopped drinking ‘natural’ cocoa their levels of heart disease increased.
+Having said this, the research was funded by a chocolate company and has more recently been questioned.

 How reliable is the evidence?